inspired/TA-IngestFromExports/README.md

 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | 1733946871 | "XmlWinEventLog:Application" | "some.host.example.com" | "XmlWinEventLog" | "Event content, may be multi-line" |

-The _meta is dropped and the other indexed fields are corrected.
+The _meta is dropped and the other indexed fields are kept, with values fixed.
-Splunkbase TAs will work on the destination system just as they did on the source system.
+Splunkbase TAs will parse your data on the destination system just as they did on the source system.

 ## Usage